JoeHowarth/trade-sim-v2/docs/devlog.md

 - Thought through sim <-> server <-> app flow and decided what the server is written in doesn't really matter
 - Sticking with FastAPI for now
 - [1:50 pm] Moving on to map mode work

+Retro
+- Got map modes working for markets quite nicely
+- Can color nodes easily
+- Automatic bounds finding (max, min) to scale color space
+- Reorged nodes into a `NetworkNode` class with a border, body, label and label background

 ## Sunday 9/24/23